intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 will help redirect or otherwise augment the communication.

-Since the IAB is ultimately responsible for liaison relationships, anyone who has a problem with a relationship (whether an IETF participant or a person from the peer organization) should first consult the IAB's designated liaison manager, and if that does not result in a satisfactory outcome, the IAB itself.
+Since the IAB is ultimately responsible for liaison relationships, anyone who has an issue with a relationship (whether an IETF participant or a person from the peer organization) should first consult the IAB's designated liaison manager, and if that does not result in a satisfactory outcome, then consult IAB itself.

 IETF liaison managers should also communicate and coordinate with other liaison managers where concerned technical activities overlap.